 The Fishing Challenge is all about working with you, the competitor.
-For the last five years we’ve had a fantastic response to the Murray-Darling Basin section of the Challenge.
+Since introducing the Murray-Darling Basin section of the Challenge in 2011, we’ve had a fantastic response.

-And again this year there are three target species in this section.
+And this year there are four target species in this section – Murray Cod, Redfin, Golden Perch and European Carp.
 Any angler fishing in the Murray-Darling Basin area (as per the map shown here) can enter.

 Below are some important points for the Murray-Darling Basin category: